ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vrops_monitoring_by_smtp/guide.en-au.md

 You can test your configuration using the `Test`{.action} button at the bottom of the page.

-Once completed, you should find your alert in the previous summary.
+Once these operations are complete, you will find the details of your alert configuration in the previous summary.

 Finally, check that your alert is working properly by verifying that the emails are being received correctly.